marc2332/tauri-deno-starter/readme.md

 # Deno 🦕 + Tauri

-Starter template for Tauri, bundling the frontend made with React, using Deno with esbuild.
+Starter template for Tauri, bundling the frontend made with React using Deno with esbuild.

 Prerequisites:
 - [Rust](https://www.rust-lang.org/)